Top Best Micro Four Thirds Lenses for Video in 2019

 The manual focus offers responsive and precise operations.
 The MFT camera also meet the telecentric requirements as the light rays from the lens strikes the imaging sensor at almost perpendicular angle to the sensor.
 This will help to optimize edge-to-edge image production.

 - Focusing mechanism for quiet and fast autofocus

 2. FUJINON-XF90MM -F/2 LENS

+The FUJINO-XF90MM lens model features Fast-Aperture Optic that helps to achieve ultra-sharp images and strong bokeh.
 It combines rounded aperture blades and optical construction reduces vignetting and creates a beautiful circular bokeh at the edge of the image.

 Most of my friends in photography community have rated this lens model for its high motor speed, accuracy and quietness.
 High focus speed help to achieve high versatile shooting experience.

 - Wide aperture of F2.0 for sharp, quality photos

 - Quad linear motor for high-speed autofocus of as fast as 0.14 sec